Father Leo J. Austin Catholic Secondary School: Religion program

-In grade 11, students must take World Religion which allows students to explore various world religions and belief traditions.
+In grade 11, students must take the world religion course which allows students to explore various world religions and belief traditions.

 Co-curricular activities

 There are many co-curricular activities that are offered to the students at Father Leo J. Austin.
 Austin has a traditional Student Council which students are encouraged to join and are elected to be part of.
 Student Council represents the student body voice, initiates school and social events for students, and help distribute/collect funds from fundraising events.
 Student council helps form events along with the Leadership class at the school.

 The other student activities and organizations that are offered at the school include Photography Club, Guitar Club, Salsa Club, Choir, Junior and Senior Concert Band, Jazz Band, Reach for the Top, Renaissance, Amnesty International, Just Youth, Fitness Friends, Peer Ministry, Prefects, OSAID, Robotics, The Slant (Newspaper), Austin Rights Club, Yearbook, C.A.S.H.
 (Caring About Student Health), Animal Care Crew, Drama Club, Austin Spirit Team and Retreat Leaders, White Pine Reading, Black History Month Committee, Prom Committee, The Tech Crew, The Green Team, Athletic Council, Art Club, robotics club, Writers circle, LGBTQ club and The Pro-Life Club, and a League of Legends team.